magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 {% endhighlight %}

-To use the `getMessagesBlock()` method, we must add a corresponding block in the page `SynonymsIndex`.
-In `<magento2>/dev/tests/functional/tests/app/Magento/Customer/Test/Page/Adminhtml/CustomerGroupIndex.xml`, we can find out that the following block is used:
+To handle the messages we use the `\Magento\Backend\Test\Block\Messages` class, by adding the `messagesBlock` block to the `SynonymsIndex` page.
+In `<magento2>/dev/tests/functional/tests/app/Magento/Customer/Test/Page/Adminhtml/CustomerGroupIndex.xml`, we can see that the following block is used:

 {% highlight xml %}
 <block name="messagesBlock" class="Magento\Backend\Test\Block\Messages" locator="#messages .messages" strategy="css selector"/>